easy-software-ufal/smart-cities/Person Identifier/The Model/README.md

 <a name="license"/>

 ## License Plate Recognition Using Tesseract OCR
-I have created a custom function to feed Tesseract OCR the bounding box regions of license plates found by my custom YOLOv4 model in order to read and extract the license plate numbers.
+There is also a custom function to feed Tesseract OCR the bounding box regions of license plates found by my custom YOLOv4 model in order to read and extract the license plate numbers.
 Thorough preprocessing is done on the license plate in order to correctly extract the license plate number from the image.
-The function that is in charge of doing the preprocessing and text extraction is called <strong>recognize_plate</strong> and can be found in the file [core/utils.py](https://github.com/theAIGuysCode/yolov4-custom-functions/blob/master/core/utils.py).
+The function that is in charge of doing the preprocessing and text extraction is called <strong>recognize_plate</strong> and can be found in the file [core/utils.py](https://github.com/easy-software-ufal/smart-cities/blob/0faa51791f65b0ec6c6fbb73ba6229fd161b944c/Person%20Identifier/The%20Model/core/utils.py).

 <strong>Disclaimer: In order to run tesseract OCR you must first download the binary files and set them up on your local machine.
 Please do so before proceeding or commands will not run as expected!</strong>